 The credit is worth 40% of the qualified first-year pay of workers who worked at least 400 hours.
 For employees who worked at least 120 hours but less than 400 hours in their first year, the credit is lowered to 25% of their qualified first-year wages.
 Most businesses can get about $2,400 in WOTC.

 The business part of real estate taxes, mortgage interest, rent, casualty losses, utilities, insurance, depreciation, maintenance, and repairs are all business costs that can be deducted.
-You can use either the simple or the regular method.
+If you don’t want to track actual expenses, you can deduct a standard rate of $5 per square foot for a maximum of 300 square feet.

 Deducting mileage is an easy decision if you regularly drive your personal vehicle for business purposes.
-At 65.
-5 cents per mile driven in 2023, the standard mileage rate can very quickly add up to a big tax deduction.
-Note that commuting to and from your business location isn’t deductible as a business trip.
+At 67 cents per mile driven in 2024 (70 cents per mile in 2025), the standard mileage rate can very quickly add up to a big tax deduction.
+You may also find that deducting actual expenses may be more beneficial than deducting standard mileage.
+No matter which method you choose, note that commuting to and from your business location isn’t deductible as a business trip.

 In the old days, taxpayers tried to keep manual mileage logs and it was a pretty big hassle.
 But now, there are many great mileage tracking apps that will run in the background of your phone and automatically record the start and stop of each trip.
 At the end of the day, you just swipe left or right to separate business from personal trips.

-A common question is when to make the conversion to an S-corp.
+The timing of the S-corp conversion is important.
 A good rule of thumb is to make the conversion when you hire employees.
 Prior to having employees, it’s hard to argue that income from the business is attributable to anything other than the owner’s labor.
-Therefore, the IRS will argue that all the income of the S-corp should be paid in wages, and you won’t save any payroll taxes.
-We’ll discuss reasonable compensation more in my next tip.
+Therefore, the IRS could argue that all the income of the S-corp should be paid in wages, and you won’t save any payroll taxes.

 As a shareholder/employee, your compensation must be paid through the payroll system and have payroll taxes withheld from it.
 The way to save payroll taxes is to minimize your compensation while finding other ways to withdraw the cash you need.